wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.12 =
+* First release that doesn't require Minimax.
+* New CSS style.

 = 0.11.24 =
 * Added configuration to set moderation (required, not required, as general configuration)